alex00pep/my-k3s-cluster/kube-tools/README.md

   - [k9s](#k9s)

 # Overview
-kube tools container contains contains software's like kubectl, helm, octant which helps to work with a kubernetes cluster.
+kube tools container contains software's like kubectl, helm, octant which helps to work with a kubernetes cluster.

 # Instructions